jamf/NoMAD-2/README.md

 #  NoMAD 2

-A complete ground-up rewrite of NoMAD utilizing the same AD Auth Framework foundin NoMAD Login.
+A complete ground-up rewrite of NoMAD utilizing the same AD Auth Framework found in NoMAD Login.

 ## Why?